 Underwriting allows you to decide how you'll cover team members for any conditions they might have before joining us.
 The underwriting option that you choose can affect the cost of your healthcare cover.
-The underwriting options available are:
+The underwriting options available with AXA Health are are:

 As with most healthcare cover, there are certain things that our small business healthcare plans don't cover.
 Here are some of the more significant exclusions:

 At AXA Health, we have a number of cost-saving options available that can help you to look after the health and wellbeing of your team while keeping costs down.
 Our cost-saving options include:

 When you provide private health insurance to your team, it's considered a ‘benefit-in-kind'.
 This means that your employees will need to pay tax on the benefit amount.

 At the end of each tax year, employers have to complete a P11D expenses and benefits form for every employee who has received expenses or benefits in addition to their salary.
 (This doesn't include routine business expenses and benefits like travel and company car fuel.)